sass/sass/proposal/module-system.md

 * If `file` is null, throw an error.

-* If `file` is currently being executed with `import` as its import context, throw an error.
+* If `file` is currently being executed, throw an error.

 * Let `module` be the result of [executing](#executing-files) `file` with the empty configuration and `import` as its import context, with the following